How to Use Substring Functions in Excel (Types and Examples)

 Applying LEFT Substring Function in Excel

-• Lastly, press Enter from the keyboard. you will get the left part of the sample data in the below image.
+• Press Enter to get the left part of the sample data as shown in the image below.

 Read More: How to Switch First and Last Name in Excel with Comma